-The transcript format shall comply with standards set by the Administrative Office of the Courts.
+The transcript format shall comply with Appendix B of these rules.

 Except in capitally-tried criminal cases which result in the imposition of a sentence of death, the trial tribunal, in its discretion and for good cause shown by the appellant, may, pursuant to Rule 27(c)(1), extend the time to produce the transcript for an additional thirty days.
 Any subsequent motions for additional time required to produce the transcript may only be made pursuant to Rule 27(c)(2) to the appellate court to which appeal has been taken.
 All motions for extension of time to produce the transcript in capitally-tried cases resulting in the imposition of a sentence of death shall be made directly to the Supreme Court by the appellant.